The eigenvalue decomposition of normal matrices by the skew-symmetric part: The eigenvalue decomposition of normal matrices

-To continue this analysis, we divide the eigenvalues of $A$ in three groups: \begin{itemize} \item \wordlabel{group1}{Group~1}: The pairs of complex eigenvalues with non-repeated imaginary parts. \item \wordlabel{group2}{Group~2}: The pairs of complex eigenvalues with repeated imaginary parts. \item \wordlabel{group3}{Group~3}: The real eigenvalues. \end{itemize} The rest of \cref{sec:normal_EVP} consists of finding $R\in\mathrm{O}(n)$ such that $R^TM\in \mathrm{ig}(S)$, or equivalently, $A = (\widehat{Q}R)S(\widehat{Q}R)^T$.
-In \cref{lem:nullspace,lem:eigenspace_identified}, the properties of the RSD of $A$ are used to obtain preliminary results on the structure of $R$.
+The rest of \cref{sec:normal_EVP} is dedicated to the description of the relation between the invariance groups $\mathrm{ig}(\mathrm{skew}(S))$ and $\mathrm{ig}(S)$.
+By completing this analysis, we will be able to find a matrix $R\in\mathrm{O}(n)$ such that $ (\widehat{Q} R)^\top Q\in \mathrm{ig}(S)$, and thus $A = (\widehat{Q}R)S(\widehat{Q}R)^\top $.
+Let us start by dividing the eigenvalues of $A$ in three sets: \begin{itemize} \item \wordlabel{set1}{Set~1}: The eigenvalues with distinct nonzero imaginary parts. \item \wordlabel{set2}{Set~2}: The eigenvalues with repeated nonzero imaginary parts. \item \wordlabel{set3}{Set~3}: The real eigenvalues. \end{itemize} A preliminary result is showing that $R$ features a block structure related to the aforementioned sets of eigenvalues of $A$.
+This is done in \cref{lem:nullspace,lem:eigenspace_identified}.
 To this end, we partition $Q$ and $\widehat{Q}$ column-wise to match the blocks of the decomposition \eqref{eq:schur_form}: